yeoldegrove/osism.github.io/docs/guides/deploy-guide/index.md

 needs to be bootstrapped and integrated into the machine.
 Deploying bare-metal nodes with an operating system is not part of the Deploy Guides and is covered in the Advanced Guides.

+In the examples, the pull of images (if supported by a role) is always run first.
+While this is optional, it is recommended to speed up the execution of the deploy action in the second step.
+This significantly reduces the times required for the restart from a service.